Simon-Brandt/ShellArgparser/docs/tutorial/standalone_usage.md

 ```
 <!-- </include> -->

+When the first option of the Argparser-invoking command is `--debug` or [`ARGPARSER_DEBUG`](../reference/environment_variables/environment_variables.md#9418-argparser_debug) is set to `true`, the Argparser will write each command to be executed to `STDERR`, including the command's line number and function.
+This allows logging the internal workings for debugging purposes, and is not designed for normal usage, but rather deemed an "expert option".

 #### 5.11.2.
 Invokation from other shells

 The second, and perhaps more important way of standalone usage is included for compatibility with other shells.
 Since only Bash can successfully source Bash scripts (at least, when they rely on Bashisms, which is the case for the Argparser), the Argparser would only be usable from within Bash scripts.
 While this remains the central point of application, there is also a way to run the Argparser from other shell's scripts.
 As an example, let's have a look at the [`try_pipeline.sh`](../../tutorial/try_pipeline.sh) script: